develtechmon/ROS2/UserGuide/ros2_humble_slam_nav2_simulation_techdiffbot.md

 ## Step 8: Start Navigation with AMCL

-The advantage of using AMCL, is that we can set and estimate the position of our robot in the 3D Space.
+The advantage of using AMCL, is that we can set and estimate the position of our robot in the 3D Space and add the unknown object in real time.
 Let's try to run our robot using AMCL method as follow.

 In your `development PC` pc, open new terminal and run following command first Here we're launching our `SLAM_Toolbox` to activate the map detection in rviz.
 This run will show our previous saved map.